truefedex/segmented-button/README.md

     </item>
 </selector>
 ```
-Pay attention to android:state_activated="true" used here.
+Pay attention to android:state_activated="true" used here for checked state.

 ##### Add segmented button to your layout xml like this
 ```xml